mlange-42/yarner/guide/src/links-and-transclusions.md

 # Links and transclusions

 For larger projects, not only multiple code files are desirable, but also multiple Markdown source and/or documentation files.
-This chapter explains two features for that purpose.
+This chapter explains two features serving that purpose.

 [[_TOC_]]